 I am a woman software engineer working at a famous tech company in the San Francisco Bay Area.
 My journey from Mumbai, India to San Francisco, USA has not been an easy one.
-When I got an offer from my current company, I was thrilled!
+When I got an offer letter from my current company, I was thrilled!
 I finally felt it was time to enjoy the fruits of my labor and have a good time.
-Unfortunately, this feeling was short lived.
-Soon after joining, I realized that I would have to work harder than most people around me to achieve what they would be achieving without the same efforts.
-Let me list down all the problems I faced.
+Unfortunately, this feeling was short-lived.
+Soon after joining, I realized that I would have to work twice as hard as others to achieve the same things.
+Being a woman engineer is not easy.

-Its common knowledge that software companies are struggling to maintain gender diversity and that women engineers are way lesser than men in the industry.
-When I joined my company, a quick insights search revealed that around 38 percent of the R and D workforce was female.
-However, upon joining I realized that a majority of these women were UX designers who did not have the same responsibilities as software engineers.
-The obvious lack of women engineers (who code )around me made me slightly uncomfortable in asking any question to my fellow teammates.
+It’s common knowledge that software companies are struggling to maintain gender diversity and that women engineers are way less compared to men in the industry.
+When I joined my company, a quick insights search revealed that around 38 percent of the R&D workforce was female.
+However, upon joining I realized that a majority of these women were User Experience designers who did not have the same responsibilities as software engineers.
+The obvious lack of women engineers (who code ) around me made me slightly uncomfortable in asking any question to my fellow teammates.
 The ease with which fellow men conversed in the team was never present when they conversed with me.
 My teammates were nice.
 But we had no common interests.
 They played basketball and volleyball, and I had no interest in any sports.
 I loved reading books and they never touched any.
 Lunch time conversations with the team were awkward as we never really had anything to discuss.
-It wasn't long before I was labelled shy.
+It wasn’t long before I was labelled shy.
 There were male college graduates who joined after me and yet developed a much deeper bonding with the team than I had done.
 This bonding plays a big role in achieving success in your role as then you are more comfortable discussing solutions, brainstorming ideas or even asking for help.
 I feel that had there been more female engineers in the team, I would have been much more comfortable with them and that would have helped my career a lot

 I am not going to dwell much on this one as it is common knowledge.
 If I am learning the basics in my early 30s as opposed to others around me who are learning at 22 (especially when the people teaching them are 24 themselves) then we all know what is to be expected.
 It doesn’t help that I come home to a family, as opposed to working at the office till 10 pm (many of the young co workers do that).
 I have been encouraged many times to leave my comfort zone and push myself more like the other recent college graduates.
 Hmmmmm.